 We are embedding the Net Promoter Score (NPS) way of working in our operations.
-We focus on continuously improving our services and internal processes based on feedback from our clients.
-In 2015 Retail Banking launched a successful closed-loop feedback pilot to act on feedback gathered from clients, and we plan to implement this process throughout the rest of Retail Banking in 2016.
+In 2015, Retail Banking launched a successful closed-loop feedback pilot to act on feedback gathered from clients, and we plan to implement this process throughout the rest of Retail Banking in 2016.